yhl452493373/ASROCK-X570-Taichi-6800XT/README.md

 ----
 + virtual machines not working
++ sleep is partly working.(must restart from windows to macos)
 + the internal Intel AX200 Bluetooth is blocked,because if it is not shielded,other Bluetooth devices will not work properly.

 ----